Juliet Anderson: Death

 On the morning of January 11, 2010, a friend discovered Anderson's body.
-The friend stated that he had arrived at Anderson's residence to take her to a doctor's appointment for a colonoscopy, to help her with the treatment of Crohn's disease.
-He further reported that he found Anderson in her bed, with nothing in the room appearing to be "out of the ordinary."
-He stated that Anderson had expressed a desire to be cremated.
+The friend stated he had arrived at Anderson's residence to take her to a doctor's appointment for a colonoscopy, to help her with the treatment of Crohn's disease.
+He further reported he found Anderson in her bed, with nothing in the room appearing to be "out of the ordinary."
+He stated Anderson had expressed a desire to be cremated.
 A memorial was held on January 26, 2010, at the Center for Sex and Culture in San Francisco where friends she had known in and out of the business, including Nina Hartley whom she mentored, attended and gave testimonials to her kind and warm friendship.
-Later that month, it was revealed that Anderson had died of a heart attack.
+Later that month, it was revealed Anderson had died of a heart attack.